Ivana505/travel-hunter/README.md

    - Click on the "NEW APPLICATION" and create an App name and choose your region
    - Click on "Deploy" and choose your deployment method
    - If you are connecting with Github choose your main branch and find your repository
-   - Add config vars and buildpacks if required
+   - Add config vars PORT = 8000 and buildpacks python and nodejs
    - Click on deploy manually or automatically
    - The project has now been deployed
    - When deployed click on view
    - If you click on settings on the main menu bar you will find your Heroku git URL

+    To install the required packages for this application, type the following: pip3 install -r requirements.txt import pyfiglet import random import sys

 The live site can be previewed [here](https://travel-hunter1.herokuapp.com/)